rajatsinghten/RUNDOWN/README.md

 2. Extracts relevant information like dates, times, and locations
 3. Creates task suggestions based on this information
 4. Marks processed emails with a special label to avoid duplication

+### Smart Duplicate Prevention

+RunDown uses multiple strategies to prevent duplicate tasks:

+1. **Email ID Tracking**: Stores email IDs when creating tasks from emails to prevent re-suggesting the same email
+2. **Event ID Comparison**: Checks calendar event IDs to avoid duplicate entries
+3. **Text Matching**: Compares task text to prevent similar tasks from being added multiple times
+4. **Cross-Interface Deduplication**: Tasks added via the chatbot won't appear in suggestions and vice versa

+### AI Chatbot Commands

+The built-in AI chatbot supports command prefixes for quick task management:

+- **@add [event details]**: Creates a new calendar event and adds it to your task list
+  - Extracts dates, times, and locations from your description
+  - Uses natural language processing to understand relative dates (tomorrow, next week, etc.)
+  - Defaults to appropriate times if not specified

+- **@remove [event name]**: Deletes an event from your calendar and task list
+  - Finds the best matching event based on your description
+  - Confirms successful deletion

+- **@list**: Shows your upcoming calendar events
+  - Displays events in chronological order
+  - Includes date, time, and location information

+- **@help**: Provides information on available commands
+  - Shows detailed usage examples
+  - Offers tips for effective command usage

 ## 🔧 Troubleshooting